 Check out the Concert Schedule page for upcoming concerts and events.

-Faculty member, Bruce Middle performs with his trio every third Thursday at the Colonial Tavern, Fredericksburg
+Faculty member, guitarist, Bruce Middle performs with his trio every third Thursday at the Colonial Tavern, Fredericksburg

 Faculty member, Doug Gately – Guest Artist/Conductor for the NCMEA, New York (Niagara County Music Educators Association), Feb 4 & 5